spsforks/QB64-Wiki/CHR$.md

 ## Example(s)

-*Example 1:* Outputs the characters of several character codes:
+Outputs the characters of several character codes:

 ```vb